dwarvesf/playbook/operations/email-template/assignment-invitation-2.md

   - email
   - operations
   - hiring
-title: "Email Template: Assignment Inviation (Skip pre-assessment)"
+title: Assignment Inviation (Skip pre-assessment)
 date: 2020-01-01
 description: The email template is to invite camdidate to the assignment round in case the pre-assessment is skipped.
 authors: